Triangulated categories of relative 1-motives: Triangulated categories of a-motives

+where the first arrow is induced by the unit of the adjunction $(i_!=i_*,i^!)$ (invertible because $i_*$ is fully faithful), the second arrow is the invertible map $q_d$ of \cite[Lemme 2.3.10]{Ayoub_these_1}, and the third arrow is induced by the counit of the adjunction $(i^*,i_*)$.

+This map is functorial in $M,N$, and the functors $i^*,i^!,\otimes$ commute with small sums (the proof is easy and recalled in Lemma~\ref{lem:preservation} below), hence it suffices to show that it is an isomorphism for $M$ strongly dualisable.
+By construction, it suffices to show that the map $i^!(M\otimes i_*i^!N)\ra i^!(M\otimes N)$ is then an isomorphism, or equivalently, by localisation, that its cone $i^!(M\otimes j_*N)$ vanishes (where $j:S\setminus Z\ra S$ is the complementary open immersion).
+Let $P\in \DA(Z)$.
+We have

+where we have used adjunctions, the monoidality of $j^*$ and the biduality property for the strongly dualisable object $M$.
+Since $i^{*}j_{*}=0$, we deduce by Yoneda that $i^{!}(M\otimes j_{*}N)=0$.

+In the case of a regular immersion, we combine the result with the absolute purity isomorphism $i^!\BQ\simeq \BQ(-c)[-2c]$. \end{proof}

-\begin{lemma} Let $\CT$ be one of $\DA_{\hom}(S),\ \DA^\coh(S),\ \DA_n(S),\ \DA^n(S)$ or their subcategories of smooth or geometrically smooth objects.
+\begin{lemma} Let $\CT$ be one of $\DA_{\hom}(S),\ \DA^\coh(S),\ \DA_n(S),\ \DA^n(S)$ or their subcategories of smooth or (strongly) geometrically smooth objects.
 Then the triangulated category $\CT$ is compactly generated by its generating family, and an object of $\CT$ is compact if and only if it is compact in $\DA(S)$. \end{lemma} \begin{proof} Write $\CG$ for the generating family of $\CT$.
-By \cite[Proposition~3.20, Proposition~8.5]{Ayoub_Etale} and by the fact that strongly dualizable objects in a symmetric monoidal triangulated category are automatically compact, we see that all objects of $\CG$ are compact.
+By the fact that strongly dualisable objects in a symmetric monoidal triangulated category with compact unit are automatically compact (for the $\DA^{\sm}(S)$ case) and \cite[Proposition~3.20, Proposition~8.5]{Ayoub_Etale} (for the other cases), we see that all objects of $\CG$ are compact.
 This means that $\CT$ is compactly generated by $\CG$.
 Write $\CT_c$ for the full subcategory of objects of $\CT$ which are compact in $\CT$.
 By \cite[Lemma 4.4.5]{Neeman_book}, $\CT_c=\langle \CG\rangle$.
-In particular any object of $\CT_c$ is compact in $\DA(S)$.
-The converse implication is obvious. \end{proof}
+In particular any object of $\CT_c$ is compact in $\DA(S)$; the converse implication is clear. \end{proof}

 \begin{defi} We write $\DA^{\coh}_c(S)$, $\DA_{\homo,c}(S),\mathrm{etc}.$ for the full subcategories of compact objects of $\DA^{\coh}(S)$, $\DA_{\homo}(S),\mathrm{etc}$. \end{defi}